Wills, Trusts & Probate

 How can I reduce estate taxes for my heirs?

-When should I start estate tax planning?
+When should I update my estate tax plan?

-How do trusts help with estate taxes?
+Can trusts reduce estate taxes?